We assembled this as a quick introduction for those interacting and working with our neurodivergent, social model family.

 5. Support & accommodate sensory needs

 Rules of Thumb for Inclusive Learning

-The following heuristics bring together ideas from neurodiversity, the social model of disability, student-directed learning, passion-based learning, progressive education reform, social justice education reform, critical pedagogy, critical instruction design, restorative practices, hacker ethos, just culture, and distributed work.
-Use them when building inclusive spaces and culture.
+The following heuristics bring together ideas acquired from neurodiversity, the social model of disability, student-directed learning, passion-based learning, contemporary progressive education, the equity literacy framework, critical pedagogy, critical instruction design, restorative practices, hacker ethos, just culture, and distributed work.
+Try them when building inclusive spaces and culture.